-• Selection of the appropriate path when multiple access technologies are available (multihoming) and when both multi-hop vehicle-vehicle or direct vehicle-infrastructure communications are possible;

-- Routing optimization: mobility management usually requires routing through some mobility support server in the Internet, which could lead to routing inefficiencies; - Network mobility has the particularity of allowing recursive mobility, i.e. where a mobile node is attached to another mobile node (e.g. a PDA is attached to the in-vehicle IP network).
+- Selection of the appropriate path when multiple access technologies are available (multihoming) and when both multi-hop vehicle-vehicle or direct vehicle-infrastructure communications are possible; - Routing optimization: mobility management usually requires routing through some mobility support server in the Internet, which could lead to routing inefficiencies; - Network mobility has the particularity of allowing recursive mobility, i.e. where a mobile node is attached to another mobile node (e.g. a PDA is attached to the in-vehicle IP network).
 This is referred to as nested mobility and brings a number of research issues in terms of routing efficiency.

-This topic is currently studied as part of a doctoral thesis which started in September 2007.
-Our current results have been published in [27].
-IETF standardization activities as specified in [39], [36], [38] are also related to this topic.
+These topics are currently studied as part of a doctoral thesis which started in September 2007.
+We developed a tool to evaluate the performance [17], [41].
+Our current results have been published in a number of papers: [13], [28].
+Our IETF standardization activities [56], [51] are also related to this topic.